 OPEN AIR SITES

 The Upper Pleistocene in Sierra de Atapuerca is well documented outside the caves.
 Archaeological surveys conducted between 1999 and 2003 discovered 31 open air campsites.
 During this work, 314 km2 were inspected around the Trinchera del Ferrocarril sites to ascertain how Upper Pleistocene groups of hunters and gatherers organized their daily lives.

 Valle de las Orquídeas is an open air site from the end of the Upper Pleistocene.
 It is located at the top of Sierra de Atapuerca, south of Alto de Matagrande (1,078 m), at the head of a valley connected to a broad exokarst formation somewhat like a sinkhole, with water at the base available to the wildlife and humans who inhabited this area.
-During the 2000 and 2001 field seasons, we excavated an 18 m2 area which yielded 306 lithic items associated with terra-rossa deposits.
+During the 2000 and 2001 field seasons, an area of 18 m2 was excavated, which yielded 306 lithic items associated with terra-rossa deposits.
 Two TL dating of this terra-rossa, the base of the analysed stratigraphic sequences, showed an age of 27,507 ± 2,295 years BP and 29,955 ± 2,319 years BP.
 Most of the items are in Cretaceous chert, which is found in the form of small nodules encrusted in the Sierra crevasses.
-Valle de las Orquídeas may well represent the last of the stages in human evolution that has remained undiscovered in Sierra de Atapuerca: the cultural and biological transition between Neanderthals –the presumed occupants of the upper levels of Sima del Elefante and Galería de las Estatuas– and modern humans, the early settlers of the stage represented by the Mirador and Portalón caves.
+Valle de las Orquídeas may well represent the cultural and biological transition between Neanderthals –the presumed occupants of the upper levels of Sima del Elefante and Galería de las Estatuas– and modern humans, the early settlers of the stage represented by the Mirador and Portalón caves.

 General view of Valle de las Orquídeas, at the top of the Sierra de Atapuerca (Photo: A. Ollé)